 NEW SECTION.
 Section 97.
 Oil and gas health security fund tax.
-In addition to the tax provided for in 15-36-101, each person engaging in or carrying on the business of producing petroleum, other mineral or crude oil, or natural gas within this state or engaging in or carrying on the business of owning, controlling, managing, leasing, or operating within this state any well or wells from which any merchantable or marketable petroleum, other mineral or crude oil, or natural gas is extracted or produced shall, except as provided in 15-36-121, for each year when engaged in or carrying on the business in this state pay to the department of revenue for deposit, in accordance with 15-1-501(6), in the health security fund provided in [section 76] a health security fund tax of 5% on the gross taxable value of all the petroleum, other mineral or crude oil, or natural gas produced by the person.
+Each person engaging in or carrying on the business of producing petroleum, other mineral or crude oil, or natural gas within this state or engaging in or carrying on the business of owning, controlling, managing, leasing, or operating within this state any well or wells from which any merchantable or marketable petroleum, other mineral or crude oil, or natural gas is extracted or produced shall for each year when engaged in or carrying on the business in this state pay to the department of revenue for deposit, in accordance with 15-1-501(6), in the health security fund provided in [section 76] a health security fund tax of 5% on the gross taxable value of all the petroleum, other mineral or crude oil, or natural gas produced by the person.